alinadubenco/padlab/README.md

 1. Manager - This is the manager (or employee) of the e-commerce.
 He can perform the following operations:
 	a. searchProducts - search for the existing products
 	b. getProduct - get the complete information about one product
-	c. addProduct - add the definition of a new produc
+	c. addProduct - add the definition of a new product
 	d. updateProduct - update the definition of an existing product
 	e. supplyProducts - supply products to the warehouse (add quantities of products)
 	f. getSalesReport - get information about what quantities of which products have been sold, for which price and the total sales amount